avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/Quality_Gates.md

 ***

-# What is Quality Gates in SonarQube
+# What is Quality Gates in SonarQube?

 Quality Gates play a pivotal role in ensuring the integrity and reliability of software projects by serving as a set of predefined criteria that code must meet to be considered acceptable.In the realm of SonarQube, Quality Gates act as a gatekeeper, allowing only code that meets specified standards to progress through the development lifecycle.

 ***

-# Why Quality Gates
+# Why Quality Gates?

 | **Reason** | **Description** |
 | ---------- | --------------- |